addminjiik/-/Setup-Tutorial.md

 1. Get CouchBot in your server!
 (Click here: https://discordapp.com/oauth2/authorize?client_id=308371905667137536&scope=bot)
-2. Once in there, type:
+2. Once in there, type ..
+(Replace channel or channelid with your channel name, or channel ID)
 * !cb mixer add channel
 * !cb mixer remove channel
 * !cb mixer owner channel - Can only have 1 owner per server.